NodeBE4/opinion/_posts/2022-07-18-EnclavedMicrostate.md

 2. He isn't part of Hololive, and the success both of himself and his wider unit (Luxiem) has really challenged Hololive's prior dominance of international viewership, which brings out tribalists.

-3. Nijisanji as an agency likes to play favourites with its more successful members with extra publicity and merch, and so there are many fans of non-Luxiem Nijisanji talents who have been especially resentful of Luxiem's success.
+3. Nijisanji as an agency likes to play favourites with its more successful members with extra publicity and merch, and so there are many fans of non-Luxiem Nijisanji talents who have had cause to be especially resentful of Luxiem's success and Luxiem getting a positive feedback loop of attention while their own favourite talents don't.
 (This includes some fans of the pre-Luxiem units Lazulight, Ethyria and Obsydia, and *especially* those of its Korean and Indonesian talents).

 4. Vox's content is not everyone's cup of tea, and he has an especial focus on what sometimes gets termed 'boyfriend experience' content, which has been a point of particular contention this year thanks to it being a central element of controversy during the situation leading up to and following Hololive's termination of Uruha Rushia, whose 'girlfriend experience' content has been the subject of much acrimony.